 Divest-invest practitioners includes institutions and individuals who are committed to divesting from fossil fuels and share a vision of accelerating the transition to clean and affordable forms of energy.
-By investing in clean energy, renewables and fossil-free companies people are contributing to a sustainable future.
+By investing in clean energy, renewables and fossil-free companies, we are contributing to a sustainable future.

 People, universities, cities, pension funds, environmentally-conscious businesses, foundations, investment advisors, and mission-based organizations such as churches or hospitals, are thinking critically about the value of fossil fuel divestment.

 They are increasingly seeking divest-invest solutions that can mitigate the effects of climate change.

 By 2015, $2.6 trillion in assets had been divested from fossil fuels as cities, foundations, churches, universities and individuals divested from fossil fuels.
 This includes: